Cow Pose -Bitilasana

 - Stretches the front of the torso and neck.

-- Great as a warm up before class along with other spinal movements like Cat pose.
+- Great as a warm up before class along with other spinal movements like Cat pose, side bends and twists.

 Watch out for

-You can make Cat - Cow sequence into a core awakening exercise by extending out your opposite arm and leg in Cow pose and then drawing the elbow back and the knee to nose in Cat pose.
+- Make a Cat - Cow sequence into a core awakening exercise by extending out your opposite arm and leg in Cow pose and then drawing the elbow back and the knee to the nose as you draw your belly in and round your back in Cat pose.